aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 - Which passenger experience areas receive the highest and lowest service ratings?
 - Do service strengths and weaknesses vary by flight class?
 - Which age groups make up the main passenger base?
+- How do different age groups rate us?
 - How satisfied are passengers overall?
-- How strongly is Overall Service Score linked to satisfaction?
+- How strongly is Overall Service Score (OSS) linked to satisfaction?
-- Does satisfaction vary by flight haul?
+- Does satisfaction vary by flight class?
-- Are loyal passengers more satisfied?
+- Does loyalty result in satisfaction?

 ---